Updated on 2025-10-10 GMT+08:00

 Dynamic disks in Windows systems are migrated as basic disks.
 After the migration is complete, the target server will not have dynamic disks.

-SMS only migrates disks that are attached and used on a source server.
-Unused disks will not be migrated.
+SMS only migrates data on disks that are mounted and actively used on a source server.
+Data on unmounted or uninitialized disks will not be migrated.

 Servers with system volumes located on disks other than the first disk